- Intellectual or Artistic Interest

-Some children with Asperger’s Syndrome have delayed development with fine and gross motor skills.
+Some children with Asperger’s syndrome have delayed development with fine and gross motor skills.
 Children with delayed fine motor skills may struggle to hold a pencil correctly or when grasping objects with their fingers.
-Delayed gross motor skills may include inability to throw a ball overhand or swing on monkey bars even after repeated demonstration.
-This characteristic varies widely and can been seen in both the mild and more severe cases.
+Delayed gross motor skills may include the inability to throw a ball overhand or swing on monkey bars even after repeated demonstration.
+This characteristic varies widely and can be seen in both mild and more severe cases.

 Poor Social Skills

 Because of their limited fields of interest and low emotional ability, Asperigans feel isolated through most of their childhood and into adulthood.
 Aspergians do try to make friends, but they are often either temporarily successful or completely unsuccessful due to their lack of social skills.
 In the end, they sometimes display a lack of interest or even curiosity for the discussions, thoughts, and opinions of the people they temporarily befriend.